2012 CrossFit Games: Qualification

+Open

 in this season, 69,000 athletes registered to compete in the Open.
 The Open took place over five weeks (reduced from six in 2011) from February 22 to March 25, 2012, during which a workout was release every week for the athletes to perform, and athletes can then submit their results for each of the 5 workouts before the deadline every week.
-Cash prizes started to be offered to participants selected for the Spirit of the Open award, as well as individual winners in the Open from this year onward.
+Cash prizes were offered to participants selected for the Spirit of the Open award, as well as individual winners in the Open from this year onward.
 Rich Froning and Kristan Clever were the respective Open male and female individual winners.

+Regionals

 From the Open, 60 men, 60 women and 30 teams of each region with the best results proceeded to compete in 17 Regionals that took place from April 27 to May 27.
 Previous champions also had to compete in the Regionals, but extra qualification places were provided for regions where the champions competed.
 Athletes competed in 6 events in the Regionals – after five events, the field was cut to 18 in each Regional.
 Both the Open and Regionals again used a point system different from the one used in the Games: points were awarded according to the position (1 point for first place, etc.), those with the lowest total points would qualify for the next stage.
 91 athletes, 46 men and 45 women, went on to compete in the Games.